gperaza/UL-lecture-notes/_sources/U1-M1-L3-unsup-outlier-detection.md

 You will implement the distance matrix calculation in the assignment.
 There exists an efficient way to calculate this matrix using Numpy broadcasting.
 To do this, we need to transform our original data matrix $X$ into new 3D arrays that repeat X along a given dimension.
 The purpose is to obtain 3D array with all elements of the form $x_{ik} - x_{jk}$ indexed as $ijk$.
 If you are unfamiliar with broadcasting operations, you may wish to implement this as a nested for loop, at the cost of being slower.

-There are two variants of this algorithm, the K\$^th^\$NN and the KNN algorithm.
-The K\$^th^\$NN algorithm finds the distance to the kth neighbor, while the KNN algorithm uses the average distance from the first k neighbors.
+There are two variants of this algorithm, the kth-NN and the KNN algorithm.
+The kth-NN algorithm finds the distance to the kth neighbor, while the KNN algorithm uses the average distance from the first k neighbors.
 This distances are called scores.
 For both algorithm we need to find the scores, then sort according to those scores.
 The larger the score, the more likely a point is to be an outlier.
 You\'ll be ask to implement this functionality in the `scores_kthnn` and `scores_knn` functions in the assignment.

 The choice of the parameter $k$ is of course important for the results.
 If it is chosen too low, the density estimation for the records might be not reliable.
 On the other hand, if it is too large, density estimation may be too coarse.
 As a rule of thumb, k should be in the range 10 \< k \< 50.